 These are just a few of the movies set in Italy that are bound to whet your appetite to experience life in Italy.
 We hope to get the conversation started and hope you'll share some of your favorites in the comments below!

-Login or Register and visit our Italy Forum.
-Talk with other expats who can offer you insight and tips about living in Italy.
+Visit our Italy Forum and talk with other expats who can offer you insight and tips about living in Italy.